I WANT TO SEARCH FOR

 © Getty Images

-But this is not the first time that a religious figure is at odds with a president.
+But this wasn't the first time a president clashed with a religious leader.
 Click on to find out more.

 RECOMMENDED FOR YOU